PerchCMS/Solutions/html-and-css/how-do-i-use-responsive-images-in-perch.md

 Title: How do I use responsive images in Perch?
 Tags: images, RWD, picture element, srcset

-# How do I use responsive images in Perch
+# How do I use responsive images in Perch?

 ## If you are following responsive web design techniques then Perch can help you do so.
 This solution explains how.